FEATURE · FULL OFFLINE WORK — MEDICINES WITHOUT INTERNET

 Offline dispensing is currently available in the mojApteczka iOS app (from version 1.7.0).
 The Android version is planned.
 The web version is inherently server-connected, but in the mobile app you can confirm doses anywhere.

-Download the iOS app and record doses even without signal
+Download the iOS app and manage your cabinet even without signal

 See pricing plans →